shadow/tgen/README.md

 number of parallel flows, etc.) can be configured by the user.

 TGen can generate complex traffic patterns.
-Users write relatively simple python scripts to generate `graphml` files that are then used as TGen configuration files that instruct TGen how to generate traffic.
+Users write relatively simple python3 scripts to generate `graphml` files that are then used as TGen configuration files that instruct TGen how to generate traffic.
 TGen also supports the use of Markov models in order to generate TCP flows and packet streams according to common probability distributions.